thedjpetersen/subway/README.md

 Subway
 ======

 *Subway is not currently functional and not under active development.
-While the plan is to finish this project some point in the future, currently the maintainer strongly suggests taking a look at [shout](https://github.com/erming/shout).*
+While the plan is to finish this project some point in the future, currently the maintainer strongly suggests taking a look at [The Lounge](https://github.com/thelounge/lounge).*

 Subway is a web-based IRC client with a multi-user backend and a JavaScript-heavy UI.
 Frontend/backend communication is done with